jondot/groundcontrol/README.md

 # Ground Control

-Ground Control is a Go based daemon that runs on your Pi and lets you manage and monitor your it with ease.
+Ground Control is a Go based daemon that runs on your Pi and lets you manage and monitor it with ease.